open-gitops/documents/PRINCIPLES.md

 ### Principle 3 Notes

 - These differences could be due to the actual state drifting from the desired state, or the desired state changing intentionally.
 - The source of drift doesn't matter.
-Contrary to CIops, _any_ drift will trigger a reconciliation
+Contrary to CI Ops, _any_ drift will trigger a reconciliation

 ### Principle 4 Notes